ArcLight Cinemas, Pacific Theaters To Close Permanently Due To Pandemic Losses

-“This was not the outcome anyone wanted, but despite a huge effort that exhausted all potential options, the company does not have a viable way forward,” a Pacific Theaters representative said in a written statement.READ MORE: Airbnb Blocks Some One-Night Rentals For July Fourth Weekend To Help Prevent Parties
+“This was not the outcome anyone wanted, but despite a huge effort that exhausted all potential options, the company does not have a viable way forward,” a statement posted to the Pacific Theatres website said.READ MORE: Michael Ray Armijo Convicted In 1993 Rape, Kidnapping Cold Case

-Pacific Theaters operates some 300 screens in California, including the beloved ArcLight theaters, the historic Cinerama Dome in Hollywood and multiplexes at The Grove and The Americana shopping malls.
+Pacific Theatres operates some 300 screens in California, including the beloved ArcLight theaters, the historic Cinerama Dome in Hollywood and multiplexes at The Grove and The Americana shopping malls.

+“It’s heartbreaking,” Anthony Duran, an ArcLight fan, said.
+“This was like a home away from home for me for the past 20 years, and I just found out and it’s really sad.”

 ArcLight theaters were a favorite of many entertainment industry professionals and celebrities, with many taking to social media to express their dismay over the news, including “Love & Basketball” filmmaker Gina Prince-Bythewood, “Parks and Recreation” actor Ben Schwartz and “Knives Out” director Rian Johnson.